 Your website isn’t something you want to check off of a list just because someone said you need one.
 Although there are certain things you should be looking for in a website designer/developer.

-There’s more behind a website than just needing an online presence.
-There’s an art and science behind a website.
+There’s more to a website than just needing an online presence.
+There is an art and science behind a website.

 Effective Use Of Money

 You wouldn’t go out and pay for a billboard because someone said you need one, would you?